Skip to content

 1-letter keywords: Only for top 50

-If the shortcut shall belong to a language or country namespace, then its website should be top 50 of that country.
+If the shortcut should belong to a language or country namespace, then its website should be in the top 50 for that country.

 2-letter keywords: Language codes have priority